Empirical Precision

 3. Targets Tab: Upload images of the paper targets you've shot.

-5. Analysis Tab: Load your saved sessions to view detailed statistics, compare performance against other sessions, and export your findings.
+5. Analysis Tab: Load your saved sessions to view detailed statistics, compare performance against other sessions, and use the diagnostic tools to understand your results.

 A Note on Group Size & Statistical Significance